 Heritage Pig Breeds

-The commercial Large whites are fast growers and they taste amazing.
-Large whites have massive litters, but they are really bred to live in a shed, not under the hot sun, where they tend to get bad sunburn.
+The commercial Large White pigs are fast growers and they taste amazing.
+Large Whites have massive litters, but they are really bred to live in a shed, not under the hot sun, where they tend to get bad sunburn.

-Heritage pig breeds are better suited to living outdoors.
+Heritage pig breeds are better suited to living outdoors and are great if you want to raise free range pigs.
 They love to forage and they prefer more grass in their diet.

 Heritage pigs also don’t burn in the sun so readily, although they will still seed some shelter and shade.